chocolatey/choco-wiki/GettingStarted.md

 1. If it was an MSI, then usually you could pass `-ia "INSTALLDIR=""D:\Program Files"""` (for cmd.exe, it's different for powershell).
 See [[CommandsReference#how-to-pass-options--switches]] for specifics on passing quoted values through.
 1. For example, Notepad++ uses the [NSIS](http://nsis.sourceforge.net/Main_Page) (NullSoft Scriptable Install System) installer.
 If we look at the silent options, we see that [/D](http://nsis.sourceforge.net/Docs/Chapter3.html#installerusagecommon) is how we influence the install directory.
 So we would pass `cinst notepadplusplus.install -ia "'/D=E:\SomeDirectory\somebody\npp'"` -note that we are looking at the specific package over the virtual (this will be corrected in future releases).

+## What Are Chocolatey Packages?

+Chocolatey packages are known as nupkg files, which is a compiled NuSpec or a fancy zip file that knows about package metadata (including dependencies and versioning).
+These packages are an enhanced NuGet package, they have additional metadata that is specific to Chocolatey.
+Chocolatey is also compatible with vanilla NuGet packages.
+A Chocolatey package can contain embedded software and/or automation scripts.

+Chocolatey packages are not just something fancy on top of MSI/Exe installers.
+Chocolatey definitely supports that avenue and, with the addition of unzipping archives, it is the most widely used aspect of Chocolatey, especially when you see the packages on the community feed (https://chocolatey.org/packages aka dot org).
+Chocolatey is about managing packages, and it works best when those packages contain all of the software instead of reaching out to external/internet resources for the software those packages represent.
+When you look at the community feed, you are seeing one representation of the way you can build packages, mostly driven by distribution rules that govern when packages can redistribute software or not.
+Those distribution rules do not govern private/internal packages, so the rules are a bit different.
+Packages internal to organizations are wide open to do quite a bit more.
+You can do software embedded packages where executables are automatically added to the path (shimmed) and/or PowerShell automation scripts to do pretty much anything, including running native installers that may be embedded or downloaded as part of the automation script (again, one of the most widely seen aspects on dot org).

 ## How does Chocolatey work?
 How the heck does this all work?